By Kristy Espat

 One of the reasons static pricing is still so common in the lodging industry is operators aren’t sure how to position their rates.
 What if you charge too much and occupancy suffers?
 Or charge too little and sell out with low-rated business?

-Fortunately, there are simple strategies to follow to give you more confidence that you’re setting rates appropriately.
+Fortunately, there are simple strategies to follow to give you more confidence that you’re setting the right price.
 To illustrate these strategies, let’s imagine that a major concert is announced in your city (Taylor Swift, maybe?)
 It’s scheduled on a Saturday night three months from now, typically a quiet time of year, and people will travel from all over to attend.
 This event is expected to bring a spike in room demand – though by how much remains to be seen.

 How will you make the most of this opportunity?
 Consider these three tried-and-true hotel pricing strategies.